-\paragraph{Maximal linear mixed model.} A full factorial model in the fixed-effects can be described by the formula~, 1 + S + P + C + SP + SC + PC + SPC. \citet{Barr:Levy:Scheepers:Tily:13} analyzed Kronm\"uller and Barr (2007, Exp.\ 2) with the maximal model for this design comprising 16 variance components (eight each for the random factors \texttt{SubjID} and \texttt{ItemID}, respectively).
-The model took 39,004 iterations to converge, but produces what look like reasonable parameter estimates (i.e., no variance components with estimates close to zero; no correlation parameters with values close to $\pm 1$).
+\citet{BarrLevyScheepersTily13} analyzed Kronm\"uller and Barr (2007, Exp.\ 2) with the maximal model for this design comprising $16$ variance components (eight each for the random factors \texttt{SubjID} and \texttt{ItemID}, respectively).
+The model took $39,004$ iterations to converge, but produces what look like reasonable parameter estimates (i.e., no variance components with estimates close to zero; no correlation parameters with values close to $\pm 1$).
 The slow convergence is due to the total of $2 \times 36 = 72$ parameters in the optimization of the random-effects part (ignoring the eight fixed-effect parameters and the residual variance, which do not contribute much to the computational load).
-Figures~\ref{fig:fixefkb} and \ref{fig:varcompkb} display the fixed effects and variance components of the maximal model, along with other estimates, discussed below.
-The correlations of subject and item random effects are shown in Figure~\ref{fig:subjitemcorkb}.
+Figures \ref{fig:fixefkb} and \ref{fig:varcompkb} display the fixed effects and variance components of the maximal model, along with other estimates, discussed below.
+The correlations of subject and item random effects are shown in Figures \ref{fig:subjcorkb} and \ref{fig:itemcorkb}.

 Considering that there are only $56$ subjects and $32$ items, it is quite optimistic to expect to estimate $36$ covariance parameters for \texttt{SubjID} and another $36$ for \texttt{ItemID}.
-A principal components analysis of the variance-covariance matrices for subject and item random effects returns eight principal components, along with the cumulative proportions of variance explained (see Table~\ref{tab:kbPCA}).
+A principal components analysis of the variance-covariance matrices for subject and item random effects returns eight principal components, along with the cumulative proportions of variance explained (see Table \ref{tab:kbPCA}).
 For subject random effects, four dimensions are sufficient to account for 100\% of the variance explained; and for items, five dimensions suffice.

 Thus, the maximal model is clearly too complex.
-In the following paragraphs, we illustrate our iterative method that reduces model complexity to arrive at an optimal {\sc lmm} for this experiment.
+In the following paragraphs, we illustrate our iterative method that reduces model complexity to arrive at an optimal LMM for this experiment.
 We will not report the intermediate results here, but they are available in the vignettes, along with the R code.
 We qualify this procedure at the outset: We do not claim that this is the only way to proceed, but the strategy has consistently yielded satisfactory results for all data sets we have examined so far.